 This systematic approach enables you to adhere to compliance and quality standards, and improve customer experiences, thereby positively impacting their overall performance.

-So how can managers gauge the performance and quality of inbound contact care centers?
+So how can managers gauge the performance and quality of inbound contact center?
 Here’s the answer:

 1. Aggressively monitor calls